ItsMatDev/WildFeeds/README.md

 ## First project at the wild code school

-The main goals of the project is to reproduct a wall of a social network.
+The main goals of the project is to reproduct a wall of a social network and that everyone work a little in HTML, CSS and JavaScript.
 We decided to base our theme on the wild code school.